Savoyard potato gratin with bacon

 salt and freshly ground black pepper

 1/2 pound (200 g.) reblochon or a similar cheese

-While the potatoes are cooling, peel and mince the onions.
+Drain the potatoes.
+While they are cooling, peel and mince the onions.
 Remove any rind from the bacon and slice it into into lardons – pieces about 1/4 inch (3/4 cm) wide.